DATIM

 • Current Code List: The code lists provides the identifier to be used in the data exchange files i.e. the Codes and UIDs code for MER data elements, Disaggregates/Category Option Combos, Mechanisms and Organization Unit.
 In addition they contain common names and codes for data elements (Indicators & Disaggregates) and data sets (forms).

-* Org Unit code lists are Not open to the public i.e. you will need a DATIM log in to access them
+• Note: Code lists are Not open to the public i.e. you will need a DATIM account to access them

 • Data Exchange Guidance: This section provides instructions and useful resources necessary for performing MER data exchange with DATIM.